csparpa/pyowm/sphinx/v3/air-pollution-api-usage-examples.md

 min_sample = coi.get_co_sample_with_lowest_vmr()
 ```

-If you want to know if a COIndex refers to the future - aka: is a forecast - wth respect to the
+If you want to know if a COIndex refers to the future - aka: is a forecast - with respect to the
 current timestamp, then use the `is_forecast()` method